aimeecodes/aimee.codes/_posts/2021-03-17-iowa-data-cleaning.md

 ### Reviewing the Cleaned Data ###

-We can now run the same script to generate our summary of the data - we should see there are no more <code>NA</code> values!
+We can now run the same script to generate our summary of the data - we should see there are no more `NA` values!

 <table border="1" class="dataframe">
   <thead>